xharmagne/react-map-gl-draw/README.md

   - `index`: index of the editHandle vertex in the feature.
   - `state`: one of `SELECTED`, `HOVERED`, `INACTIVE`, `UNCOMMITTED`, `CLOSING`.

+- `tooltipStyle`: Optional Object with the following optional properties
+  - `text`: SVG style properties for tooltip text
+  - `rect`: SVG style properties for the rectangle that serves as tooltip text background

 ## Explanations

 - `Feature`: any drawn shape, one of point, line, polygon or rectangle.